Taylorlcj/cs223/README.md

-# this is for my freshman computer science class at Embry Riddle University
+# This is for my freshman computer science class at Embry Riddle University